sclaxton/hbsx-language-service/README.md

-# ts-hbsx-plugin
+# hbsx-language-service
-Experimental TypeScript Language Service for An experimental Handlebars variant which plays nicely with TypeScript
+Experimental Language Service for an experimental Handlebars variant which plays nicely with TypeScript